-The incubator has been primarily developed and designed to incubate gametes and embryos with an overlay of either Paraffin or mineral oil.
+The incubator was designed and developed to incubate gametes and embryos with either Paraffin or mineral oil overlay.

 In MIRI® Humidity, the upright LED display is large, clear and easy to read from a distance.
 The user can tell if the parameters are correct without going near the unit.